• Skip to primary navigation

 garlic butter shrimp and pasta in a black handled pan.

-An amazing combination of lemon garlic butter sauce tossed with sautéed shrimp and cooked noodles.
-It is ready in under 20 minutes and made with simple pantry ingredients.
-It is packed with so much flavor from lots of garlic, lemon juice, parmesan cheese and a hint of spice from red pepper flakes.
-Basically all of my favorite things in one - Lemon, butter, garlic, parmesan…. so yum!
+This garlic butter shrimp pasta is packed with so much flavor from lots of garlic, lemon juice, parmesan cheese and a hint of spice from red pepper flakes - It's all of my favorite things in one - Lemon, butter, garlic, parmesan…. so much yum!

 Why this recipe works?